joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/hashes.md

 parent: Fundamentals of Cryptography
 breadcrumb: Hashes
 author: Jon Camfield
-date: 2024-02
+date: 2024-07
 platforms:
 level:
 prerequisites:

 activity:
-  - name: Hash Creation
+  - name: Simple Hashes in Everyday Life
     url: /curriculum/crypto-fundamentals/hashes/activity/hash-creation/

 input:
- - name: HashesInput
+ - name: Learning about Hashes and their Limits
    url: /curriculum/crypto-fundamentals/hashes/input/hashes/

 deepening:
- - name: HashesDeep
+ - name: Hands on with Hashing
    url: /curriculum/crypto-fundamentals/hashes/deepening/hashes/

 synthesis:
- - name: HashesSyn
+ - name: Other Uses for Hashes
    url: /curriculum/crypto-fundamentals/hashes/synthesis/hashes/

 ---

 ## Learning Goals

-*
+* Baseline understanding of how hashes work
+* Hands-on experience calculating and verifying hashes
+* Information on the current attacks against hashes and current best practices.
+* A working understanding of the role of hashes in digital security
+* An understanding of additional use cases of hashes in limited information sharing